Meet Our Team

 Citlaly was born in Baja California, Mexico and raised in Berkeley, California with her older sister.
 She is a first generation DACA student in her third year.
 Citlaly studies psychology and is on the pre-med track.
 She aims to help high school students transition into a 2-year or 4-year college by connecting them to academic resources.
 In her free time, she enjoys reading, going on walks, and spending time with her family.

 Fun Fact: Citlaly practiced mixed martial arts in high school.

 Manolo Cirilo Santos

-Manolo is a first year History major.
-He is a first generation college student.
-Born in General Pascual Fuentes, Oaxaca, México.
-He came to the United States at four years old.
+Manolo is a second year Sociology major, and he is a proud first generation college student.
+He was born in General Pascual Fuentes, Oaxaca, México, and came to the United States at the age of four.
 His aim is to provide help and support to his peers within the community.
-He is responsible for training students who would like to volunteer at the center, as well as answering any questions to the best of his ability.
-Feel free to contact him or stop by the center and say hi!
+He is responsible for preparing and coordinating Outreach Events with a main focus on Community College Outreach.
+Manolo also serves as Coordinator of the Outreach Ambassadors Program, which allows students to get involved in Outreach Events on and off campus.
+Feel free to contact him if you have any questions or simply stop by the center and say hi!

 Fun Fact: Manolo was literally born on a couch.